mxgxw/liquidcrystali2c/README.md

 LiquidCrystal-I2C
 =================

-This is a really small libraty to control a 16x2 LCD character display over the I2C bus in Arduino.
+This is a really small library to control a 16x2 LCD character display over the I2C bus in Arduino.

 You'll need an ATmega328 with the 8Mhz breadboard bootloader.